-The PCA provides registry services and administrative support in international arbitrations involving various combinations of states, state entities, international organizations and private parties.
+The PCA provides administrative support in international arbitrations involving various combinations of states, state entities, international organizations and private parties.
 The PCA has experience in administering international arbitrations concerning disputes arising out of treaties, including bilateral investment treaties and multilateral treaties, and other instruments.
 The PCA also plays an important role under the UNCITRAL Rules.

 Model arbitration clauses for use in connection with the PCA’s Rules of Procedure and the UNCITRAL Arbitration Rules can be downloaded from the Documents and Resources section.